 - There isn’t enough interaction between business visionaries and the development team to keep them informed about changing priorities along the way.

 Finally – and probably the most important – the product owner places the most valuable stories at the top of the backlog.
-This ensures items that generate business value are completed first and are delivered sooner rather than later.
-This prevents less important items stealing development time from other, more profitable user stories.
+This ensures items that generate business value are completed first and delivered sooner rather than later.
+This prevents less important items from stealing development time from other, more profitable user stories.

 The Single Shared Source of Truth

 The product backlog provides a shared “source of truth” as it pertains to the vision for the product.
 It allows both the business stakeholders and the development team to always understand the priority of features, and the benefits of those features to the end-user.

 The backlog contains three different types of items: user stories, tasks, and bugs.

 - User stories are lightweight requirements that represent new functionality that delivers value to business stakeholders, including end-users.
 For example, “As a Shopper, I want to check out, so I can get my products shipped to me.”

 - Tasks represent items the development team would like to do that provide direct value to the team and indirect value to business stakeholders.
 Managing this type of work on the product backlog provides visibility to the product owner, allowing him to prioritize it properly.
 For example, “Update developer workstations to the latest version of coding tools.”